Sambosis/compuse/computer_use_demo/prompts/prompt.md

 Your chemicals so weak they couldn't clean a pet.
 While you downsize and compromise, we capitalize and rise, Your demise isn't a surprise—it's the sum of all your lies.
-So pack it up, EcoLab, your time is done,
-The battle for quality has already been won.
-You lost your grip on what cleaning should be,
-Now watch as Auto-Chlor sets the industry free!
-And that's not just a promise...
-That's a guarantee backed by every spotless dish in America.
-(Like your detergent strength—watch it fade away, While we concentrate on a brighter day...)
 Now your techs are jumping ship like they know what's coming, While your quality control keeps the problems running.
 Remember when quality meant something real?
 Before profits and shortcuts became your only deal?
 Now your techs are leaving, customers too,
 Running from the mess that used to be you.
-The temperature's rising but you can't take the heat, Your empire's ending, your defeat complete...
-Temperature's still swinging ,

 While your reputation's stinging.
 Your solutions diluted ,
 Auto-Chlor's evolution can't be replaced.
 From weak solutions to failed inspections,
 From broken promises to lost connections,
 Your legacy's dissolving in a sea of regret,